dlesbre/bibtex-autocomplete/README.md

   Restrict which fields you wish to autocomplete.
 Field is a BibTeX field (e.g.
   `author`, `doi`,...).
 So if you only wish to add missing DOIs use `-c doi`.

+- `-w --overwrite <field>` or `-W --dont-overwrite <field>`

+  Force overwriting of the selected fields.
+If using `-W author -W journal` your force overwrite of all fields except `author` and `journal`.
+The default is to override nothing.

+  For example `btac -C doi -w author` means complete all fields save DOI, and only overwrite author fields

+  You can also use the `-f` flag to overwrite everything or the `-p` flag to add a prefix to new fields, thus avoiding overwrites.

 - `-m --mark` and `-M --ignore-mark`

   This is useful to avoid repeated queries if you want to run `btac` many times